 The model estimates the effects of both of these components on mortality.

-Each hospital's "30-day risk-adjusted mortality rate" is computed in several steps.
-First, the predicted 30-day mortality for a particular hospital obtained from the hierarchical regression model is divided by the expected mortality for that hospital, which is also obtained from the regression model.
-Predicted mortality is the rate of deaths from heart attack or heart failure or pneumonia that would be anticipated in the particular hospital during the 12-month period, given the patient case mix and the hospital's unique quality of care effect on mortality.
+Each hospital's 30-day risk-adjusted mortality rate is computed in several steps.
+First, the predicted 30-day mortality for a hospital obtained from the hierarchical regression model is divided by the expected mortality for that hospital, which is also obtained from the regression model.
+Predicted mortality is the rate of deaths from heart attack or heart failure or pneumonia that would be anticipated in the hospital during the 12-month period, given the patient case mix and the hospital's unique quality of care effect on mortality.

-Expected mortality is the rate of deaths from heart attack, heart failure or pneumonia that would be expected if the same patients with the same characteristics had instead been treated at an "average" hospital, given the "average" hospital's quality of care effect on mortality for patients with that condition.
-This ratio is then multiplied by the national unadjusted mortality rate for the condition for all hospitals to compute a "risk-adjusted mortality rate" for the hospital.
-So, the higher a hospital's predicted 30-day mortality rate, relative to expected mortality for the hospital's particular case mix of patients, the higher its adjusted mortality rate will be.
+Expected mortality is the rate of deaths from heart attack, heart failure or pneumonia that would be expected if the same patients with the same characteristics had instead been treated at an "average" hospital, given the average hospital's quality of care effect on mortality for patients with that condition.
+This ratio is then multiplied by the national unadjusted mortality rate for the condition for all hospitals to compute a risk-adjusted mortality rate for the hospital.
+The higher a hospital's predicted 30-day mortality rate, relative to expected mortality for the hospital's particular case mix of patients, the higher its adjusted mortality rate will be.
 Hospitals with better quality will have lower rates.

 The HCAHPS survey was developed by a partnership of public and private organizations.
 Development of the survey was funded by the Federal government, specifically the Centers for Medicare & Medicaid Services (CMS) and the Agency for Healthcare Research and Quality (AHRQ).
 The survey asks patients to give feedback about topics for which they are the best source of information; patients only answer questions about topics with which they have experience.